-4. Search our hearts and ask for forgiveness of all sin.
 We must prayerfully search our hearts for sin (2 Corinthians 13:5, Psalms 139: 23-24).
 The Bible teaches that “your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear” (Isaiah 59:2).
-So, if we confess our sins and forsake them, we grow close to God for He promised that “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+So, if we admit our sins and repent, we grow close to God for He promised that “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).

-5. Build our faith by a life of obedience.
 Jesus told His disciples, “If you love me, keep my commandments” (John 14:23).
 Obedience is the acid test of Christianity.
 Paradise was lost because of disobedience to God’s commands and it will be regained through obedience to God through His enabling Spirit that works in the heart (Romans 8:13-14).
 The Bible affirms that God gives His children the ability to live obedient lives when they submit their wills to Him (Philippians 2:13).

 When we get closer to God, we will find that we will be at peace with our selves and also naturally grow closer to His children.
 For God will fill our hearts with His sweet love that will draw others to us with bonds of compassion, understanding and tenderness (Romans 5:5).

 Check out our Bible Answers page for more information on a variety of topics.